KDAB/knut/docs/API/script/document.md

 #### <a name="errorString"></a>string **errorString**

+Returns the error string if an error occurred while loading the document, otherwise returns an empty string.

 #### <a name="exists"></a>bool **exists**

 Returns true if the document is a file on the disk, otherwise returns false.